ottokanta/-A-Linear-Programming-Approach-to-Optimize-Bangkok-s-Hospital-Resources-for-Equity/README.md

 This repository contains the code and data used in the paper:

-**"A Linear Programming Approach to Optimize Bangkok's Hospital Resources for Equity"**
+**"A Linear Programming Approach to Optimize Bangkok's Hospitals' Resources for Equity"**

 ---